-If you’re looking for a truly hearty and comforting dinner you have to try this tasty Italian Tortellini Soup.
-So simple to make, plus the tortellini turn this traditional minestrone soup into a really satisfying meal.
+If you’re looking for a truly hearty and comforting dinner you have to try this Spicy Minestrone Soup with tortellini.
+So simple to make, plus the tortellini turn this traditional soup into a really satisfying meal.
 A pot of this on the stove is perfect when life gets busy but you still want to eat well.

 Beans, greens and pasta swimming in tasty broth result in a naturally balanced dinner.

-Make a big pot of this Minestrone soup and your whole family will be back for seconds in no time.
+Make a big pot of this gourmet Minestrone soup with Kale and your whole family will be back for seconds in no time.

 Why You Should Try Italian Tortellini Soup